Thursday, 20 February 2025

 In 2009 I read five books all year; in 2024 I read 55!
 The difference being of course that back then I was working, and almost all my reading was confined to briefs on the next work project, and going over my interview write ups.
 It has taken me several years in fact to finally accept that I am "retired" - it's been a slow, subliminal descent into "economic inactivity" - to use the Government's thinly disguised pejorative - due to structural changes in my field of industrial market research, compounded by the pandemic, and my own ill health in 2022.

 The upside of this is the newfound freedom to read whenever I want, and not just on holiday, say.
-Even now, I still feel a bit guilty sitting down with a book in the middle of the day, and feel more comfortable reading at mealtimes or in the bath, when it counts as multi-tasking.
+Even now, I still feel a bit guilty sitting down with a book in the middle of the day, and am more comfortable reading at mealtimes or in the bath, when it counts as multi-tasking.
 Or in bed at night, when it counts as a form of sleep hygiene.

 They're big, but not clever.